inambioinfo/targetableAnnotation/README.md

 The function will return this data frame with appended columns of whether the gene is targetable, the name of the drug that can target it and the id of that drug.

+Must have Target_List.tsv pulled from GitHub.
 Target data is taken from the DGI database.
 Source: http://dgidb.org/downloads

 source targetApply.R to access the function